spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Batch Submit References (deprecated) ....................................

-*Batch Submit References* is intended to handle the majority of CRDS reference submissions, both checking and ingesting files and automatically generating the corresponding CRDS rules updates.
-It accepts a number of reference files and metadata which applies to all of them.
+While deprecated, *Batch Submit References* remains available for use as needed.
+Most CRDS processing is identical to that of *Extended Batch Submit References*, the primary difference is that the *Extended Batch Submit References* form collects more metadata and creates a record of the submission before proceeding to the original functions.

 The specified reference files are checked on the server using crds.certify and if they pass are submitted to CRDS.